arnaugomez/zinio-test.node/README.md

 ## How to use

-1. Backend: run `yarn dev` from the root folder of the project
+1. Backend: run `yarn && yarn dev` from the root folder of the project
-2. Frontend: run `yarn dev` from the root folder of the project
+2. Frontend: run `yarn && yarn dev` from the root folder of the project
 3. Open the browser at [localhost:3000](localhost:3000)